How to Reduce Bad Debt

 What is the fastest way to reduce bad debt?

 Follow up on overdue invoices early and consistently.
-The longer a balance ages, the lower the odds of collection, so catching problems early prevents most write-offs.
+The longer a balance ages, the lower the odds of collection, so catching problems early prevents most write-offs before they happen.

 How does checking credit upfront help?